bkoprucu/jekyll4test/_posts/2024-01-20-When-Not-To-Use-Virtual-Threads.md

 This also makes it possible to control the priority of threads, by giving some threads more CPU time.

-When a thread is blocked, it is removed from the scheduling loop, until it becomes unblocked.
+A blocked thread is removed from the scheduling loop, until it becomes unblocked.

 Many service application threads spend a good amount of time being blocked, while waiting for a response from another service call or database operation etc., causing an inefficient use of threads:

 {%- include image.html url="/assets/images/posts/2024-01-When-Not-To-Use-Virtual-Threads/platform_thread_sleep.png" description="Platform thread idling on blocking operation" -%}

-When no threads are available, the application comes to a halt, despite CPU usage being low.
+When no threads are available, the application will come to a halt, despite CPU usage being low.

 ### Scheduling of virtual threads